miekg/pgo/README.md

 If services need a network, you'll need to set this up by yourself with Caddy, pgod(8) has support to write a Caddyfile snippet that routes all URLs to the composer's backends.
 This does mean the caddy's docker-compose must be setup in such a way that it will read that file *and* configures a "well-known" network, where other composers can hook into.
-The setup we use `caddy` as the name for the service *and* the network.
-This is defined in the <https://github.com/miekg/pgo-caddy> project.
+A setup you can use is having `caddy` as the name for the service *and* the network.
+This is defined in the
-This project also defines the name of the network where Caddy lives and which other service need to reference as an external netwerk.
+<https://github.com/miekg/pgo-caddy> project.
+Other service need to reference this as an external netwerk.

 The services that are exporting into the caddy snippet only need an "url" in their config.
 So the `pgo-caddy` config is a normal pgo service and has this compose config: